-- (2) An application for a replacement general construction induction training card must be made in the manner and form required by the regulator. - (3) The application must - (a) include a declaration about the circumstances in which the card was lost, stolen or destroyed; and
+Chapter 6 Construction work

-See section 268 of the Act for offences relating to the giving of false or misleading information under the Act or these regulations.
+Part 6.5 General construction induction training Division 6.5.2 General construction induction training cards

-- (b) be accompanied by the relevant fee. - (4) The regulator may issue a replacement card if satisfied that the original general construction induction training card has been lost, stolen or destroyed.
+- (3) An application for a replacement general construction induction training card must include a declaration about the circumstances in which the card was lost, stolen or destroyed. - Note 1 A fee may be determined under the Act, s 278 for this provision. - Note 2 If a form is approved under the Act, s 277 for this provision, the form must be used. - Note 3 It is an offence to make a false or misleading statement, give false or misleading information or produce a false or misleading document (see Criminal Code, pt 3.4). - (4) The regulator may issue a replacement card if satisfied that the original general construction induction training card has been lost, stolen or destroyed.

-322. Refusal to issue or replace card
+322 Refusal to issue or replace card

-The regulator may refuse to issue a general construction induction training card or a replacement general construction induction training card if satisfied that the applicant -
+The regulator may refuse to issue a general construction induction training card or a replacement general construction induction training card if satisfied that the applicant-